 Level 2 charging

-If you want to take a full advantage of your EV, you should have an electrician install a 240 V Level 2 charging station.
-It charges your car much faster and can usually fully charge the battery overnight no matter how many miles you drive during the day.
+If you want to take full advantage of your EV, you should have an electrician install a 240 V Level 2 charging station.
+It charges your car much faster and can usually fully charge the battery overnight, no matter how many miles you drive during the day.
 Usually these require a 40 A breaker and wiring, but some higher power models could require 80 A power.

 Condominiums and Apartment buildings

-EV charging at Multi Unit Dwellings (MUDs) can be a bit more complicated because there are more stakeholders involved and usually these installations also lead to more holistic system considerations.
+EV charging at Multi Unit Dwellings (MUDs) can be a bit more complicated because there are more stakeholders involved, and usually these installations also lead to more holistic system considerations.
 Get your utility company involved because they can provide technical assistance and might even have some MUD charging programs in place.
 You can visit MUDCharging.com for more information.

 New outlet installations for Level 1 cord charging and Level 2 charging station installations are relatively easy, so any electrician should be able to do those.
-If you are considering a special EV rate from the utility or don't have an trusted electrician, talk with your utility company because they usually have a list of electricians that are experienced in EV charging station installations.
+If you are considering a special EV rate from the utility or don't have a trusted electrician, talk with your utility company because they usually have a list of electricians that are experienced in EV charging station installations.

 Visit and Destination charging

 The most important thing about public charging is to think about dwell time.
 Time that people spend in grocery stores is measured in minutes (Visit charging.)
 For these locations, DC fast charging is the right choice.
 Hotels, resorts, and parks are examples of places where people usually spend hours.
 These are destinations and in most cases Level 2 charging is the best fit.

 Charging can be a great marketing tool because EV owners use mapping apps to choose where to visit and stay.